RyleySill93/clack/README.md

 member names to find the person they are looking for.
 ![Giphy](/docs/README-gifs/directmessage.gif)

-The filtering happens on the frontend while users type in a username.
+As the user types in a username, users are filtered based on whether or not their names start with what the user has inputted.
 ```
 let userMatches = users.filter(user => (
   user.username.startsWith(this.state.searchName)